-The new tower type facilitates soil preparation and cultivation.
+The tower type facilitates soil preparation and cultivation.
 The idea for a tower which saves arable land was obtained directly from landowners at agricultural exhibitions, where Fingrid has been represented in several summers.

 Fingrid is an international trailblazer in combining industrial design and technical constructions.
 The company has previously developed so-called landscape towers, and the new field tower continues these open-minded development efforts.
 The field tower model is more expensive for Fingrid than the traditional tower type, but the reduced disadvantages for agriculture are a major improvement.
 Fingrid estimates that over the long term, collision damage will also be reduced.

 Co-operation with design agency

-The development of the tower model started a couple of years ago in co-operation with design agency Muotohiomo Oy.
+The development of the tower model started in co-operation with design agency Muotohiomo Oy.
 The objective was to devise a new type of double-circuit tower for 400 kilovolt and 110 kilovolt transmission lines.

 The height of the tower is in the same range as that of a conventional 400 kilovolt tower, where the upper crossarm is at a height of 31 to 35 metres.
 The most notable difference between the field tower and conventional tower types is that the field tower has no supporting guy wires.
 Agricultural machinery can be operated more freely near the new tower than in the vicinity of conventional guyed towers.
 Many agricultural machines can run under the tower, since the space under the tower is 7 metres in the longitudinal direction and 14 metres in the cross direction.